Skip navigation

 * Other institutions are Colgate, Hamilton, HWS, Le Moyne, RIT, Skidmore, St. Lawrence, and Union.

-Likewise, our programs budget–which includes Working Group awards and research support workshops and retreats–benefits scholars across all of our campuses, aligning roughly by size of the institution.
+The Corridor's programs budget (including Working Group awards and research support workshops and retreats) benefits scholars across all of our campuses, aligning roughly by size of the institution.

 A pie chart showing the distribution of the Corridor's programs budget being directed to the 3 R1 campuses in relation to the other 8 campuses.